jamie-allen/effective_actors/preso/presentation.md

 * Use external functions to encapsulate business logic
 * Easier to unit test outside of actor context
+* Not a rule of thumb, but something to consider as complexity increases
+* Not as big of an issue with Akka's TestKit

 !SLIDE transition=blindY
 # Use Semantically Useful Logging